bitsoex/slate/source/index.html.md

 Bitso offers a HTTP API, and a WebSocket API.
 The HTTP API exposes both public and private functions.
 The WebSocket API offers realtime streaming of market-data, such as the Bitso orderbook state.

+## Transfer API

+Bitso’s powerful Transfer API allows for simple integration for routing Bitcoin payments directly through to a choice of Mexican Peso end-points.
+Please contact us if you're interested in using this API, access is available on request.

 ## Notations

 **Major** denotes the cryptocurrency, in our case Bitcoin (BTC).